SCVDetect/SCVdet/README.md

 # SCVdet

-### Modeling Function-Level Relationships for Vulnerability Detection: A GNN-Based Approach
+#### Modeling Function-Level Relationships for Vulnerability Detection in Graph Neural Networks

 This repository contains the implementation of our Graph Neural Network (GNN) model for vulnerability detection by modeling function-level relationships in source code.